michaeluno/amazon-auto-links/readme.txt

 - @todo add an gray button.
 - @todo add a button with a background image.
 - @todo add a clone action link to buttons.
-- @todo add the ability to perform HTTP requests with proxies.

 == Changelog ==

+= 4.2.0 =
+- Added the proxy option.
+- Refined the category selection screen.

 = 4.1.0 - 07/11/2020 =
 - Added the `ScratchPad Payload` unit type that allows custom API queries generated on [Scratchpad](https://webservices.amazon.com/paapi5/scratchpad/).